bogdantimes/google-apps-script-executor/README.md

   console.log("my function that sends a payment triggered!");
 }

-// Tasks can be instantiated manually as well
+// Tasks can be instantiated manually as well.

+// Example using existing class.
 // @ts-ignore
 tasks.push(new AppScriptExecutor.DailyTask(
   "", // Task string, provided when parsed from string.